 So staying motivated yourself is a must.
 What’s next is to keep your mind fresh with ideas for your book.
 Medium is a great place to get ideas and find great topics.
 The social media influence being too strong today, I strongly recommend making use of all the platforms as well.

 There are hundreds of self-help groups on Facebook, great daily motivation pages on Instagram, even YouTube can be used for more than cats and music videos – find opinions on Tedx videos.
 Get a hand on one of the top-selling motivational books.
-Here are some popular books that I’ve known for a long while (Check these links out on Amazon today, there’s a great sale going on!).
+Here are some popular books that I’ve known for a long while.

 I’ve included all the points that you need to know already.
 But breaking all of it down, let’s brief it all up.
 Here are 6 steps on how to write inspirational stories: